-Parameter Description Database Location Collation The set of rules that describe how to compare and sort strings, such as the order in which letters are sorted and whether case matters.
-Advanced Options Logical Name The logical name of the Discovery configuration database.
+Parameter Description letters are sorted and whether case matters.
+Advanced O ptions Logical Name The logical name of the Discovery configuration database.
 This name is stored as a file name, and is a separate entity from the read-only database name that is displayed in Microsoft SQL Server Management Studio.
 File Type The file type, either database records or database logs.
 These values are read-only.
 Initial Size (MB) The initial file size, in MB, when creating the Discovery configuration database.
 Autogrowth Specifies how the database will expand when it reaches its maximum file size.
 We recommend having at least 1 GB or 10% to start with.
 Click to update the values.
 Path The location of the file.
 Click to update the location.
 File Name The name of the file.

 - 2. Click OK in the New Database dialog box.
 The system creates the Discovery configuration database. - 3.
-To restart the Ivanti Service Manager services after you finish the installation, check Restart services after setting configuration files. - 4.
+To restart the Service Manager services after you finish the installation, check Restart services after setting configuration files. - 4.
 Click Next.
 The system displays the Discovery Web Server page.